BiscuitOS/Kernel/tools/demo/mmu/addressing/segment/README.md

 Specifies whether the segment descriptor is for a system segment (S flag is clear) or a code or data segment (S flag is set).

+#### DPL (Descriptor privilege level) field

+Specifies the privilege level of the segment.
+The privilege level can range from 0 to 3, with 0 being the most privileged level.
+The DPL is used to control access to the segment.

 ## Segment Types

 The descriptor types fall into two categories: